GetDrown/calcu_tor/README.md

 # calcu_tor
-test ionic app calculator angular js
+test ionic app calculator(supposed to be a calculator) angular js